Brandon-Acres/rock-paper-scissors/README.md

 ## Running the Game

-Run the app from the `src/` foler like this:
+Run the app from the `src/` folder like this:
 ```bash
 cd src
 python -m rock_paper_scissors